 For example, if the same product (i.e. same SKU code) exists at multiple stores, then products will be matched (i.e. duplicates not created) in Katana if the same product has already been imported from another Shopify store.

 If you have multiple Shopify stores, you can map either the same or a different Katana Location to each Shopify store.
-You can select another Location when you are connecting your next store.
+You can select another Location when you are connecting to your next store.